 - In Sole Survivor by Dean Koontz the character of Barbara Christman was named after a competition winner.
 The real Barbara had hoped to be portrayed as a psychotic killer, but instead was written as a flight crash investigator.

 - Ditto Linda Paquette, the protagonist's love interest, from The Good Guy.

 - Matthew Reilly auctions character names, ranging from a Gandalf role spanning a trilogy to a spy killed (by jet engine) in his only scene.

 - Sean Tourangeau won a contest to design the Luna-class of starships for the Star Trek: Titan novel series.
-The novel with the design in it also established a Dr Tourangeau as one of the design team in-story.
-Who was killed horribly when the USS Luna suffered a core breach.
+The novel with the design in it also established a Dr. Tourangeau as one of the design team in-story, a man who was killed horribly when the USS Luna suffered a core breach.

 - Robert Asprin's Myth-Nomers and Im-Pervections features a Pervect cabbie who at one point casually mentions bidding for a cameo in a book at an art auction, before adding that if he hadn't won, Skeeve would be talking to someone else.

 - in the mid-to-late 1990s, Michael Stackpole auctioned off a cameo appearance in his BattleTech novels at the Gen Con charity auction, a few of whom became minor recurring characters.

 - The Wheel of Time started doing this in later books.
 Not that the story needed any more characters.

 - Not a contest per se, but Baen Books author John Ringo offered spots in his list of readers for Redshirting or cameos to those who purchased the now-discontinued OH JOHN RINGO NO t-shirts, whose profits went to the Helen Bamberg Foundation.note